 Each year, we ask all organisations in receipt of a grant from COAF to provide details about their open access (OA) publications and their associated article processing charges (APCs).
 The analysis covers research funded by:

-It provides details of the costs of OA publishing incurred by COAF and the extent to which the published articles comply with the COAF OA policy.
+It provides details of the costs of OA publishing incurred by COAF and the extent to which the published articles comply with the common OA policy of COAF partners (the COAF OA policy).

 Total cost of APCs